Claim: The first three digits of a bar code indicate a product's country of origin.

 simple, helpful instructions for determining the country of origin of any product.
 According to this tip, a glance at the first three digits of a product's bar code will tell you where it was made.

-Unfortunately, determination of product origins isn't quite as cut and dried as it's been made to sound here.
-The European Article Number (EAN-13) bar code incorporates two- or three-digit country codes, but its cousin, the more common (in the U.S.) UPC-A bar code, does not.
-Moreover, what those EAN-13 country codes indicate is the country or economic region where a particular bar code was assigned, not necessarily the country where the product identified by that bar code originated:
+Unfortunately, determination of product origins for American consumers isn't quite as cut and dried as it's been made to sound here.
+First of all, the two- or three-digit country codes referenced above are incorporated into the European Article Number (EAN-13) bar code standard, but not into the UPC-A bar code which is most commonly used in the U.S. Moreover, what those EAN-13 country codes indicate is the country or economic region where a particular bar code was assigned, not necessarily the country where the product identified by that bar code was made:

 Q: Does the EAN number indicate the country of origin of a product?